Review Criteria

 Background

-Brief introduction is articulated, and ample background information/literature to explain the research issue/problem being discussed.
+A brief introduction is articulated, and ample background information/literature to explain the research issue/problem being discussed.

 Problem/Purpose